-- Negotiate on your behalf: if something goes wrong the moving company will blame the broker and the broker will blame the mover and ultimately no one will take responsibility for issues.
+- Negotiate on your behalf.
+If something goes wrong, the moving company will blame the broker and the broker will blame the mover and ultimately no one will take responsibility for issues.

-- Service more rural/remote areas: this one is actually true and many moving companies will only work with shady moving brokers if they have an empty truck they can’t fill.
+- Service more rural/remote areas.
+This one is actually true and many moving companies will only work with shady moving brokers if they have an empty truck they can’t fill.

 How to check if a company is a broker

-If the company is a licensed broker, they’ll be assigned a Department of Transportation Number (DOT#) and a Motor Carrier Number (MC#).
+If the company is a licensed broker, they’ll be assigned a U.S. Department of Transportation Number (DOT#) and a Motor Carrier Number (MC#).
 You’ll need to obtain one of these numbers.

 Head over to the FMCSA’s SAFER mover database and plug in one of these numbers.
 You’ll want to pay attention to the Entity Type: and Operating Status: listed in the database.

-Hint: HHG is short for Household Goods.
+FYI: HHG is short for Household Goods.